So you have made the decision to go it alone in the world of temporary recruitment.

 Learn more and consider outsourcing

 Perhaps even more importantly than using your experience, is realising what your experience is lacking.
 What don’t you know?
 If you have little understanding of social media, marketing strategies or creating websites, it could be worth taking a master-class, webinar or using an external agency.

 In other cases, it might be best to realise that your attention is better focused elsewhere.
-Talking to someone from an accounting or legal service, for example, can help bring in additional expertise leaving you with more hours each week to focus on prospecting new clients and developing the growth of your business.
+Talking to someone from an accounting or legal service, or outsourcing certain functions for example payroll, can help bring in additional expertise leaving you with more hours each week to focus on prospecting new clients and developing the growth of your business.

 Prepare for day one

 Many new entrepreneurs say that, despite all of their plans and research, they weren’t fully prepared for their first day as a new business owner or it may well have been a quick decision to set up.

 Recruiters are sociable by nature and leaving a buzzing office for a small home study can be a shock to the system.
 From the first day you’ll be expected to combine many roles into one, becoming as much of a marketer and a credit controller, as a temporary recruiter.

 Finding a network of other business owners who may be able to provide you with support and advice during this initial period can be a great help.